-There are around 200 Approved Programs in 58 countries for you to choose from during the academic year.
+There are around 200 Approved Programs in about 50 countries for you to choose from during the academic year.
 The University Curriculum Committee has approved these programs as eligible to receive Brandeis credit.
 All of the Brandeis-approved programs allow you to continue your academic learning in the context of another culture and earn credit toward your degree.

 There is a great diversity of programs available to Brandeis students which can be divided into the following categories (with some programs falling into multiple categories):

-Some academic institutions have study centers overseas where they host programs specifically designed for international students.
+Some academic institutions have centers overseas where they host programs specifically designed for international students.
+If you choose to study on one of these programs, you will be taking courses with other students from U.S. institutions.
 These programs offer classes in English or the local language that are taught by local and/or visiting faculty.
-Courses are generally structured similarly to U.S. university courses.
+Courses are generally structured more similarly to U.S. university courses.
 These programs are also more likely to follow the U.S. semester calendar.

 Internships offer a unique way to immerse yourself in the local society and gain a deeper understanding of a particular field.
 Several programs around the world sponsor academic internships that allow students to gain real word experience with a private firm, an artistic association, a government body or a non-governmental organization (NGO).
 Please note that not all internships offered by programs on the approved list meet Brandeis' requirements for credit.
-Internships, independent study courses, and fieldwork experience must have approval from the Office of Study Abroad in order to be accepted for credit.
-More information on internships, field study projects, and independent study projects can be found on the Obtaining Brandeis Credit page.
+Internships, independent study courses and fieldwork experience must have approval from the Office of Study Abroad to be accepted for credit.
+More information on internships, field study projects and independent study projects can be found on the Obtaining Brandeis Credit page.

 - First Steps